 Can I tell you a secret?

-I loved writing the book.
+I loved writing the last book where this situation occurred.
 It was a blast.
-It might have even been good.
+It was good.

-I wrote two other books which were really pretty good in my own mind…but I just couldn’t get behind them enough to go to a publisher and have them put them in print…imagining I could have gotten such a deal in the first place.
+I wrote two other books as well…which were really pretty good in my own mind…but I just couldn’t get behind them enough to go to a publisher and have them put them in print…imagining I could have gotten such a deal in the first place.

 Then I wrote, The Gift.

 I sold 1000 – 2000 copies of this book when it was released.
 Ironically it was released the same week as Kirk Douglas’s book by the same name.
 I did a non-book-signing at a bookstore near my home only to realize I was entering a very tough world.